mbcarbonetto/qiime2-session/Handson-on-V3.md

 <details><summary><b>Answer</b></summary>

-Bacteroides and an unamed genus in Enterobacteriaceae family are more abundant in streptomicyn treated mice.
+Bacteroides and an unnamed genus in Enterobacteriaceae family are more abundant in streptomicyn treated mice.
 While an unnamed genus in Clostridiales group is more abundant in untreated mice.

 </details>

 **Note:** ANCOM does not report p-values but a table with information on the rejection (or not) of H0.
 They also provide the statistic "W" values and information of the distribution of data in percentiles for each tested group.
+You can test differeces in taxa abundances using ANCOM for all taxa levels.
+It is not recommended to use taxa classification below level 6 (i.e. Genus).